veusz/veusz/README.md

   * More keyboard shortcuts
   * Fix build system to use sip-build, which works with recent SIP versions
   * Change high DPI scaling policy
+  * Support \_FillValue and missing_data attributes in HDF5 files for NetCDF

 ## Features of package: